Can a Rottweiler Beat a Pitbull?

 Real-Life Contemplations

 Most Rottweilers and Pitbulls, when properly prepared and socialized, are not inclined to animosity.
-Both breeds have been unjustifiably stereotyped as perilous, but thoughts appear that disposition frequently reflects a person’s childhood, environment, and preparation more than their breed.
+Both breeds have been unjustifiably stereotyped as perilous, but thoughts appears that disposition frequently reflects a person’s childhood, environment, and preparation more than their breed.
 With the correct preparation, Rottweilers and Pitbulls can both make steadfast, delicate, and tender family companions.

 How to Select Between a Rottweiler and a Pitbull